Modern History of Alberta Royal Purple Association

 Beauty, Prosperity and Respect.

 October 23, 1993 was a very exciting day in the life of all Alberta Royal Purple Lodges.
 An organizational meeting and installation of officers was held in Edmonton, AB and the history of ARPLA began with the formation of a Provincial Association.
 The first installed Provincial President was Betty Leshenko of Edmonton Royal Purple.
-She has remained working on a committee position for all of years that provincial has existed in Alberta.
+She has remained working on a committee position for many years in Alberta.